-Recent amendments to Title IV Higher Education Act cash management regulations have highlighted the disbursement of federal financial aid funds.
-There has been a move to electronic payments in recent years, and schools can use this opportunity to explore some alternative, student-friendly options, such as prepaid card programs and Digital Disbursements.
+Amendments to Title IV Higher Education Act cash management regulations have highlighted the disbursement of federal financial aid funds.
+There has been a move to electronic payments, and schools can use this opportunity to explore some alternative, student-friendly options, such as prepaid card programs and Digital Disbursements.
 More information on these payment methods is provided below.

 PREPAID CARD: COST SAVINGS AND CONVENIENCE WHAT YOU NEED TO KNOW CONSIDERING INNOVATIVE NEW OPTIONS